Towards Very Low-Cost Iterative Prototyping for Fully Printable Dexterous Soft Robotic Hands: Experiments

 \subsection{Determining Weighting Coefficients of Dependent Joint Angles}

 When contracting tendons we observe a proportional relationship between joint angles of the same finger.
-We account for this underactuation in our optimization approach by introducing \Cref{eq:weighting_coeff} and define the proximal joint of each finger as the \textit{independent} DoF.
+We account for this underactuation in our optimization approach by introducing empirically determined weighting coefficients and define the proximal joint of each finger as the \textit{independent} DoF.
 Intermediate joints $\theta_2$ and distal joints $\theta_3$ mirror the corresponding proximal joint angle $\theta_1$, scaled by weighting coefficients.
 The relationship between joint angles $(\theta_1, \theta_2, \theta_3)$ is therefore given by $\theta_2 = m_2 \theta_1$, $\theta_3 = m_3 \theta_1$.
-We find these coefficients through a least square fit using joint angle trajectory data obtained from 5 recorded flexion motions of an individual finger.
+We find these coefficients through a least squares fit using joint angle trajectory data obtained from 5 recorded flexion motions of an individual finger.
 Data points and fitted model are shown in \Cref{fig:lsf_underactuation}.